zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 To deploy you will specify a `deploy` job with `rubygems` as the `provider`.
 Add your `api_key` in travis [environment variables](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) the specify to deploy only when you push a tag. ie `tags: true`.

 ### EditorConfig
-EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+[EditorConfig](https://editorconfig.org/) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 It consists of a file format for defining coding styles.
 EditorConfig files are easily readable and they work nicely with version control systems.
+Below `editorconfig` can be used to define `indent_style`, `indent_size` and more.

 ```
 #.editorconfig